Global-Chem/global-chem/paper.md

 assigns parameters with generally low penalty scores less than 200 for Schedule One and BRAF Kinase Inhibitors owed to its initial training set of "drug-like" molecules.
 Privileged Scaffolds encompass a lot of natural products which have functional groups that fall into the definition of "drug-like" but not all as indicated by the purple lines
-between penalties 200 and 400 reprenting high charge penalties.
+between penalties 200 and 400 representing high charge penalties.
 A similar trend is seen with the Common Warheads, with most charge penalties being less than 200, but two prominent purple lines between 200 and 400 associated with high charge penalties, as these compounds contain drug-like features along with reactive functional groups that were not in the CGenFF training set.
 With both of these lists, it would be useful to identify specific molecules with high penalties and include them in the CGenFF training set.
 And lastly, Perfluoroalkyls are used in chemical manufacturing of everyday goods [Pelch:2019-9].
 While the `CGenFF` training